Monkey Facts

 Capuchin monkeys are known for being really intelligent.
 These monkeys are said to be skilled with tools.
 According to archaeological findings, the capuchin monkeys have been using tools for over 3000 years2

 Their tool skills have also evolved.
-The capuchin monkey will crack its nut open by placing the nuts on a stone and using another stone to break them open.
-What's more remarkable is that the capuchin monkey has been seen adjusting their tool size, using smaller rocks for the softer and smaller nuts.
+The capuchin monkey cracks its nuts open by placing them on a stone and using another stone to break them open.
+What's more remarkable is that the capuchin monkey has been seen adjusting its tool size, using smaller rocks for the softer and smaller nuts.

 These monkeys also exhibit some bizarre behaviors.
-A group of white-faced capuchin monkeys stick their fingers in one another’s noses and rub their furs on insects like Giant African Millipedes to repel other insects from them.
+For example, a group of white-faced capuchin monkeys sticks their fingers in one another’s noses and rub their furs on insects like Giant African Millipedes to repel other insects.

 A rhesus monkey named Albert was the first primate in space, even before humans.
 Albert I was sent into space before humans to see how safe it was.
 Scientists needed to test their ability to launch a living creature into space and bring it back unharmed.

-This monkey launch into space took place on 1948 June 11 in White Sands, New Mexico.
-Scientists also used other animals like chimps and dogs.
+This monkey launch into space took place on June 11, 1948, in White Sands, New Mexico.
+Scientists also used other animals, such as chimps and dogs.

 Monkeys sleep while sitting on trees.
 They choose their night perch, balancing on branches and sitting upright.
 They do this for comfort and to hide away from predators.

-In Hinduism, they believe in a human-like monkey god called Hanuman.
-People believe Hanuman to have commanded a monkey army.
-This god is also thought to have incredible powers and can bestow long life, strength, and courage to those who believe in him.
+In Hinduism, people believe in a human-like monkey god called Hanuman.
+They believe Hanuman commanded a monkey army.
+This god is also thought to have incredible powers and can bestow long life, strength, and courage on those who believe in him.

 The Diana monkey also received its name due to its crescent-shaped brow, which looked like the bow of the hunting goddess Diana.